fractel/slate/source/includes/_fonenumbers.md

 }
 ```

-Configure the service type for account Fonenumber.
+Configure the service type for account FoneNumber.

 ### HTTP Request